sandrinodimattia/node-spryng-sms/README.md

   });
 ```

+### Sending to multiple destinations

 You can also specify multiple destinations:

 ```js
 const request = {